TelemetryHarbor/harbor-docs/docs/integrations/weight-logger.md

 **Duplicate logs**

 * Each run creates a new timestamped entry.
-Telemetry Harbor prevents duplication of identical logs.
+Harbor Scale prevents duplication of identical logs.

 ## Visualizing Data in Grafana

-Once your weight data is flowing into Telemetry Harbor:
+Once your weight data is flowing into Harbor Scale:

 1. Log in to Grafana with your Harbor credentials.
 2. Navigate to **Dashboards → Comprehensive Telemetry Dashboard**.